Nexus-Mods/NexusMods.App/docs/development-guidelines/UsingIFileSystem.md

 }
 ```

-## Correctly accessing special folders
+## Accessing Special Folders

-Everything file system and path related should be done using `IFileSystem`.
+!!! warning "Everything file system and path related should be done using `IFileSystem`."

 This includes getting the path to "special" folders.

 Instead of using `Environment.GetFolderPath(Environment.SpecialFolder.ApplicationData)`, use `IFileSystem.GetKnownPath(KnownPath.ApplicationDataDirectory)`.
-If `KnownPath` doesn't contain the path you need, open an issue or a PR to add this path.

 You should **never** use `Environment.GetFolderPath` together with `IFileSystem` because this will likely break path mappings.

+!!! note "If `KnownPath` doesn't contain the path you need, open an issue or a PR to add this path."

-## Path re-mappings
+### Path Re-mappings

-Path mappings are designed to be invisible to the API consumer **and** the `IFileSystem` implementation, they are completely isolated to `BaseFileSystem`.
+Path mappings are designed to be invisible to the API consumer **and** the `IFileSystem` implementation,
+they are completely isolated to `BaseFileSystem`.

 This design enables us to properly support virtual file systems, like Wine prefixes.

+If a tool requests the user's documents directory using `IFileSystem.GetKnownPath`, the implementation might
+return:

+- `C:\\Users\\{User}\\Documents`
+- `/home/{User}/Documents`
+- `/opt/wine/prefixes/my-cool-prefix/drive_c/Users/not-the-actual-user/Documents`.

-If a tool requests the user's documents directory using `IFileSystem.GetKnownPath`, the implementation might return `C:\\Users\\{User}\\Documents`, `/home/{User}/Documents` or `/opt/wine/prefixes/my-cool-prefix/drive_c/Users/not-the-actual-user/Documents`.
-The tool doesn't know, or care, what the actual concrete path is, the only thing it cares about, is the fact that this is a path to the documents folder.
+The tool doesn't know, or care, what the actual concrete path is, the only thing it cares about,
+is the fact that this is a path to the 'documents' folder.

-These mappings have to be manually created using `IFileSystem.CreateOverlayFileSystem`.
+!!! info "These mappings have to be manually created using `IFileSystem.CreateOverlayFileSystem`"